 If you are seeking a degree or certification or both in teacher education, you have two types of scholarships available: departmental scholarships and designated scholarships.

-If you are majoring in secondary education, you may qualify for some designated scholarships.
+If you are seeking certification in secondary education, you may qualify for some designated scholarships.
 You should also complete the Teacher Education Scholarship Application form, if you wish to be considered.

-We encourage you to consult the Boise State University Financial Aid website for information about scholarships based on need, loans, and other private scholarships.
+We encourage you to consult the Boise State University FINANCIAL AID website for information about scholarships based on need, loans, and other private scholarships.
+To apply for protected class scholarships, please complete the Boise State Foundation Scholarship Application.
+Members of under-represented groups (e.g., students with disabilities, minority students, and students whose first language is not English) are encouraged to apply.

 The mission of the Teacher Education Scholarship program is to: